HOME>SOUTHERN WV>WINDING GULF COALFIELD>GLEN ROGERS

 GLEN ROGERS

-This was once a nice coal camp constructed between 1920 and 1922 by the Raleigh-Wyoming Mining Company.
-When construction commenced the Virginian Railway had not yet built a branch
+This was once a nice coal camp constructed in Wyoming County between 1918 and 1922 by the Raleigh-Wyoming Mining Company.
+Part of the property can be traced back

 to the the new mine, so building materials were brought in on an existing narrow gauge logging railroad.
 Glen Rogers was named after the